Student opportunities

 Heath and Medical Law and Ethics is taught in Edinburgh Law School at the undergraduate and postgraduate levels, including a vibrant PhD programme.
 Heath and Medical Law and Ethics is one of the strongest fields in Edinburgh Law School for doctoral study with over 25 doctoral graduates in the area.
 Supervisors have expertise across a wide range of topics including interdisciplinary areas (e.g., medical sociology, medical anthropology and science & technology studies).

-Applications for the 2024 Mason Institute Essay Competition are now open
+Applications for the 2024 Mason Institute Essay Competition are now closed.
+The competition will open again in March 2025.

 2022/2023 Winners